Category Archives: Patrick Magee

 Bizarre and thought-provoking, Kubrick tells the story of a London sociopath living in futuristic London, and the strange behavioral modifications performed on him after he is apprehended by the police, in an attempt to “reform” him and transition him into a valuable member of society.

-The film explores profound social and psychological themes, posing thought-provoking questions about these weighty topics.
+The film explores profound social and psychological themes, posing thought-provoking questions about them.

 Interspersed with classical music and featuring excellent, colorful sets, A Clockwork Orange is a masterpiece in bizarre cinematic artistry.